spencerbertsch1/Linux_Server_Configuration/README.md

 4. Restart the SSH connection: `$ sudo service ssh restart`

+## Step 5: Configure the firewall (ufw)

+This step involves closing all of the connections to all ports, then opening only the ones which will be used by the application.
+Run the following commands in the server's command line:

+1. `sudo ufw status` - This lets us see the current firewall status

+2. `sudo ufw status` - This lets us see the current firewall status

+3.

+`$ ssh -i ~/.ssh/Lightsail-key.rsa ubuntu@3.218.244.61 -p 2200`

 ## Step 5: Create new user account named grader

-`$ ssh -i ~/.ssh/Lightsail-key.rsa ubuntu@3.218.244.61 -p 2200`

 ## Step 6: Give grader the permission to sudo